Appointment to specialty training posts is decided by competitive interview and a clinical competency assessment.

 - register or sign in to Oriel to fill in and submit an application.

-Communication between HEE and applicants will by email or through your Oriel account.
+Communication between NHS England and applicants will by email or through your Oriel account.
 You should check your email and Oriel account regularly so you do not miss vital information about your application.

 Most recruitment offices will also send applicants an email to a stated email address.
 These emails should not be relied upon and delivery cannot be guaranteed as they are being sent external to Oriel.